altayaydemir/altay-dot-wtf/data/articles/dear-state-pls-stop-lying.md

 OK, this would work for our beloved users.

-However, readability is not optimal because we're doing some nasty things on `line 9`.
+However, readability is not optimal because we're doing some nasty things.
 We need to perform a clean-up since `error` might be a leftover from the first call 😟

 Again, we may come up with an ingenious solution to make that bearable, maybe by introducing a custom `onRetry` method.